Dave-team/Knowledge-base/Principles.md

 - Expressing your feelings (with others, in therapy, in a journal, through art).
 Focus on the things you're grateful for
 - Enjoying the little things in life
 - Having a balance in the six fundamentals in life
+- Happiness is a choice.
+Whenever I feel anxious or stressed remember that really I want to feel happy instead so put yourself back into a happy and grateful place
+- Making other people happy is probably a great way to guarantee personal happiness also.
+Help other get ahead first.
+Give and add value and don’t want/expect anything in return

 ## General
 - Build character and get a thicker skin: